|

 Paying for Parking, Canadian Broadcasting Corporation

-Gregory Pierce and Donald Shoup, "Getting the Prices Right: An Evaluation of Pricing Parking by Demand in San Francisco," forthcoming in the Journal of the American Planning Association, Winter 2013.
+Gregory Pierce and Donald Shoup, "Getting the Prices Right: An Evaluation of Pricing Parking by Demand in San Francisco," Journal of the American Planning Association, Vol. 79, No. 1, Winter 2013, pp. 67-81.

 Donald Shoup, “Prefacio,” in Políticas Públicas Destinadas a Reducir el Uso del Automóvil: Manual para Implementar Sistemas de Parquímetros en Ciudades Mexicanas, 2013, pp. 6–9.